 Hyoid Bone Anatomy and Landmarks

-This horseshoe-shaped bone is composed of a body, two greater horns (cornua), and two lesser horns (cornua).
-The body of the hyoid is positioned centrally, while the cornua are present on both sides.
+This horseshoe-shaped bone comprises a body, two greater horns (cornua), and two lesser horns (cornua).
+The body of the hyoid is positioned centrally, while the horns or cornua are on both sides.

 This part of the bone stretches laterally, forming the central, irregular, quadrilateral-shaped, broad segment.
 It forms the convexity of the distinctive U-shape of the bone with its convex anterior and concave posterior surfaces.
 The body features a vertical median ridge in the middle, projecting inferiorly.
 Apart from this, the upper half of the body is also marked by transverse ridges with a slight downward convexity.
 On both extremities, it gets fused with the hyoid horns or cornua.

 These long, thin structures project from each end of the body, extending posterolaterally.
 The horns are wide in front and become narrow as they extend backward.
 The tip of each horn slightly expands to form a tubercle, where the lateral thyrohyoid ligament attaches.